adarshgeorge/terraform_azure_project1/README.md

 ```

-Obtain Username and Password from the var.tf
+Obtain Username and Password of the VM2 from from Terraform server.

 **Login details of VM2**